Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 - Allowed Cost is Medicare’s total annual spend on beneficiaries’ care and the numerator of MLR.
 Across OP, PROF, and RX, the relative distribution of Allowed Cost was stable, with a mean absolute YoY % change of 4.2%.

 ***Disclaimer:*** High Medical Loss Ratio (MLR) values in the 200–300% range in this report are not errors; they reflect that, unlike private insurers, Medicare is not funded solely by premiums.
-Also MLR's less than 85% are also not errors because there are several pieces of pt.
-B Medicare, so pt.
-B premium revenue can fully cover ceartin SVCs like OP fully but this does not take into account the combined cost of OP and PROF.
+MLRs below 85% aren’t errors—Part B premiums can fully cover some service lines (e.g. OP), but this service-line view excludes the combined OP + PROF cost.
 [![Insights Deep Dive](./assets/data_reads1.png)](./assets/data_reads1.png)